Pieces of dark chocolate

 2. Beans and Lentils

-Legumes are the ultimate slow-digesting, complex carbohydrate—their combination of plant protein and fiber helps maintain blood sugar control and therefore stabilize energy levels, according to McDaniel.
-Lentils, for example, are a particularly great pick, containing nearly 9 g protein and 8 g fiber per ½-cup serving, cooked.
+Legumes are the ultimate slow-digesting, complex carbohydrate—their combination of plant protein and fiber helps maintain blood sugar and therefore stabilize energy levels, according to McDaniel.
+Lentils, for example, are a particularly great pick, containing nearly 9 grams of protein and 8 grams of fiber per half-cup serving, cooked.
 They also pack a range of minerals, including iron, magnesium, copper, and manganese.

 3. Oatmeal

-Swapping your breakfast cereal for a bowl of oatmeal is a no-brainer for energy—Gabriel and McDaniel are both big fans.
-Minimally processed steel-cut oats provide around 27 g of slow-digesting carbohydrates, 4 g of fiber, and 5 g of protein.
+Swapping your morning cereal for a breakfast bowl of oatmeal is a no-brainer for energy.
+Gabriel and McDaniel are both big fans.
+Minimally processed steel-cut oats provide around 27 grams of slow-digesting carbohydrates, 4 grams of fiber, and 5 grams of protein.
 Steel-cut oats also elicit a milder rise in blood sugar than rolled oats or refined grains, providing the body with longer-lasting energy.
 Oats also contain energy-supporting micronutrients, including iron, B vitamins, and magnesium.

 Try this: Make overnight oats: Soak oats in water, milk, or plant-based milk along with your choice of nuts, seeds, fruit, and flavor-boosters like cinnamon or even some protein powder, then place in the fridge overnight.
-(If you’re using steel-cut oats, soak them in a hot liquid first, allow to cool, then refrigerate, advises McDaniel.)
+(If you’re using steel-cut oats, McDaniel advises soaking them in a hot liquid first, allowing them to cool, and then refrigerating them.)

 4. Bananas

-Bananas are a good source of carbohydrates (27 g per medium banana, including 3 g fiber).
-Because they have minimal fat and protein, they’re easy to digest and provide quick-acting energy—making them a great snack before running or cycling.
+Bananas are a good source of carbohydrates (27 grams per medium banana, including 3 grams of fiber).
+Because they have minimal fat and protein, they’re easy to digest and provide quick-acting energy—making them a great pre-workout snack.
 They’re also a great source of vitamin B6, which aids in the release of energy from foods, says Gabriel.
 To give them more staying power, as Nielsen puts it, you can pair them with some nut butter, too.

-Try this: Peanut butter and banana never gets old; or try a smoothie with frozen banana, milk or non-dairy milk, protein powder, peanut butter, and spinach (nope, you can’t taste the spinach!).
+Try this: Peanut butter and banana never gets old.
+Or, you can try a smoothie with frozen banana, milk or non-dairy milk, protein powder, peanut butter, and spinach (nope, you can’t taste the spinach!).

 5. Sweet Potatoes

 Try this: Top a baked sweet potato with herbs, spices, and protein- and fat-containing add-ons as mentioned above.
-Or make some baked sweet potato fries by slicing thinly, tossing in olive oil and seasonings of your choice, and baking til crispy.
+Or make some baked sweet potato fries by thinly slicing the potato, tossing it in olive oil and seasonings of your choice, and baking until the slices are crispy.

-“Just 1/2 cup of red bell pepper contains more than 100 percent of your daily vitamin C requirement,” says Nielsen.
+“Just one half-cup of red bell pepper contains more than 100 percent of your daily vitamin C requirement,” Nielsen says.
 Vitamin C acts as an antioxidant to help curb inflammation and plays a key role in the production of energy via fatty acid beta-oxidation.
 Pro tip: Stick to raw bell peppers most often to preserve their vitamin C content.

 Try this: Snack on sliced red bell peppers with hummus or guacamole, add to salads, or dice up and add to chicken or tuna salad.